-Belief vs. Becoming: Reimagining Faith
+Belief vs Becoming: An Invitation To Faith

-In Jesus’ day, people referred to him as “Rabbi” more than anything else.
+To him as “Rabbi” more than anything else.
 After years as a carpenter, Jesus began teaching about the kingdom of God.
 So the term is a safe assumption.

 There’s just one problem.